SICKAG/libsick_ldmrs/Readme.txt

 *** LDMRS Example
 ***
 Date: Sept.
 23, 2013
-Last update: March 4, 2014
+Last update: December 18, 2014

-A sample project for the LD MRS laserscanner.
+An example project for the LD MRS laserscanner.
 Intended to be used under Linux.

 To build the project